Skip to content

 “Body Odyssey”

-Philadelphia’s beloved Giant Heart is reopening to the public!
-The heart headlines “Body Odyssey,” a new exhibition about the human body where guests will embark on an immersive journey through the human body, exploring its inner workings and how cutting-edge technology pushes the boundaries of medicine and human performance.
+Philadelphia’s beloved Giant Heart has returned to the public!
+The heart headlines “Body Odyssey,” a new exhibition about the human body.
+Guests will embark on an immersive journey through the human body, exploring its inner workings and how cutting-edge technology pushes the boundaries of medicine and human performance.

 “The Hamilton Collections Gallery”

-The Hamilton Collections Gallery will showcase the Baldwin 60,000 steam locomotive, inviting guests to explore its intricate machinery and the innovation behind the Industrial Revolution.
+The Hamilton Collections Gallery showcases the Baldwin 60,000 steam locomotive, inviting guests to explore its intricate machinery and the innovation behind the Industrial Revolution.
 Rare artifacts from The Franklin Institute surround this centerpiece, offering a deeper dive into technological advancements and the evolution of transportation.

 Museum of the American Revolution